AllenHuangGit/AllenHuangGit.github.io/_pages/about.md

 ## **Recent News**

-- **[2025/02]**: I am looking for internship and full-time opportunities in Robotics, starting from Summer 2025.
+- **[2025/02]**: I am keeping an eye out for internship and full-time opportunities in Robotics.
 Please feel free to reach out to me if you have any openings!